twilson63/ao-nonce-monitor/GITHUB_ACTIONS_SETUP.md

 - Used for: Custom timeout duration
 - Default: 10 seconds if not set

+**PAGERDUTY_ROUTING_KEY** (Optional)
+- Name: `PAGERDUTY_ROUTING_KEY`
+- Value: Your PagerDuty Events API v2 routing key (e.g., `R0123456789ABCDEFGHIJKLMNOPQR`)
+- Used for: Sending critical alerts to PagerDuty
+- Get from: PagerDuty → Services → Your Service → Integrations → Events API v2
+- Only required if you want PagerDuty alerts from GitHub Actions workflows
+- See [PAGERDUTY_SETUP.md](PAGERDUTY_SETUP.md) for detailed setup

+**PAGERDUTY_SEVERITY_THRESHOLD** (Optional)
+- Name: `PAGERDUTY_SEVERITY_THRESHOLD`
+- Value: Minimum slots behind to trigger PagerDuty alert (e.g., `100`)
+- Used for: Controlling PagerDuty alert sensitivity
+- Default: 50 slots if not set
+- Recommended: Higher than Slack threshold (e.g., 100 for PagerDuty, 50 for Slack)

 ### Adding Secrets via GitHub CLI

 ```bash